Literature DB >> 22629152

 3.1.
 Pilotstudy

-No differences were seen in the chemical content of C, N, O, class="Chemical">P, or Ca within the individual sections between the different locations of surface of the tooth.
-When comclass="Chemical">paring the chemical content interindividually, differences in chemical content of N, O, class="Chemical">pan class="Chemical">P, and Ca were observed (P < 0.05) in the location closest to the enamel surface.
+class="Chemical">No differeclass="Chemical">nces were seeclass="Chemical">n iclass="Chemical">n the chemical coclass="Chemical">nteclass="Chemical">nt of C, class="Chemical">n class="Chemical">N, O, P, or Ca within the individual sections between the different locations of surface of the tooth.
+When comparing the chemical content interindividually, differences in chemical content of N, O, P, and Ca were observed (P < 0.05) in the location closest to the enamel surface.
 However, variations in the chemical content between different individuals were larger compared with within the enamel of an individual.
 The differences in chemical composition of the enamel in the pilot study, caused this analysis of lesion depth related to chemical properties of enamel.
 There are differences seen in the enamel composition as well as divergences in depth of demineralized lesions.
 Divergences in mineral loss, when demineralized, are also seen between the specimens.
 The demineralizing solution was from the same batch and did not differ in pH or buffer capacity, therefore differences in the depth of lesions cannot be explained by different properties of the acid.

 3.2.
 Lesion Depth